Customize test generation¶

-To get started with generating tests, read How to: Generate tests
+To get started with generating tests, read Generate tests

 Customizing Kolo’s test generation works by programmatically modifying the test plan with step or plan hooks.